One of Britain's most successful films ever, Billy Elliot, gets a stage makeover with music added by legendary tunester Sir Elton John.

 The musical tells the story of young Billy, who is born in a northern town where men box and work in the mines.
 They do not dance and they certainly do not harbour ambitions of attending the Royal Ballet School.
 But Billy is a bit different.
 Brought up by a single father, without a mother's touch, Billy does not want to fight, but is enthralled by the grace and wonder of ballet.
 With gritty determination he attempts to prove doubters wrong by going all the way.

-Billy Elliot The Musical reunites the team behind the award-wining 2000 film – director Stephen Daldry, writer Lee Hall, choreographer Peter Darling and producer Jon Finn – and adds to that the musical mastery of Sir Elton John, to turn the highly acclaimed film into an all-singing, all-dancing stage spectacular.
+Billy Elliot The Musical reunites the team behind the award-winning 2000 film – director Stephen Daldry, writer Lee Hall, choreographer Peter Darling and producer Jon Finn – and adds to that the musical mastery of Sir Elton John, to turn the highly acclaimed film into an all-singing, all-dancing stage spectacular.

 Billy Elliot The Musical contains language which some people might find offensive or unsuitable for children.
 It is recommended for theatregoers aged eight and older.